 - It should be considered when there is a severe familial thrombotic tendency in the absence of the other heritable thrombophilias mentioned above.

 - Test details are given in 2010 guidelines.

 Minimising VTE risk

-See also the separate article on Prevention of Venous Thromboembolism.
+See also separate Prevention of Venous Thromboembolism article.

 - Patients should be aware of their condition and how to recognise symptoms of VTE.

 - Extra precautions and short-term thromboprophylaxis may be needed at times of increased risk - eg, surgery, immobility, pregnancy and postnatally.

 - Avoid oestrogen-containing contraceptives and HRT:

 - These increase VTE risk (the extent of risk depending on the nature of the thrombophilia) and should generally be avoided.

 - Pre-pregnancy counselling.